Friends To Liberty

 We as the Friends To Liberty work to empower and enable those committed to change.
 Our focus is in four areas:

-(1) develop the ends, ways, means and courage to lead and govern as a conservative;
+(1) Develop the ends, ways, means and courage to lead and govern as a conservative;

-(2) develop the capacity for good governance;
+(2) Develop the capacity for good governance;

-(3) have the means to compete in the information and cultural space, not devolving into propaganda or content management or restricting free speech but simply having the capability to tell people honestly who you are;
+(3) Have the means to compete in the information and cultural space, not devolving into propaganda or content management or restricting free speech but simply having the capability to tell people honestly who you are;

-(4) Build an independent, thriving, civil society-that can’t be silenced by the left and not dependent on the party, the government, or elite interests, that can engage critical elements of
+(4) Build an independent, thriving, civil society-that can’t be silenced by the left and not dependent on the party, the government, or elite interests, that can engage critical elements of the society, particularly youth,

 (5) Leverage the strength, support, wisdom, and courage of a global movement and the networks of a likeminded community that knit it together.
 Our goal is action not talk with a list of specific activities and objectives to turn beliefs into realities.
 This list imparts no obligations on any person, organization, or participant in the dialogue to support or engage in any activities.
 The tasks below are identified by the participants as impactful.
 There is no expectation that every organization or individual will participate or support every action item—each according to their abilities and interests.
 This is a “menu” for the dialogue.
 Individuals and organizations will decide for themselves which